Find the Right Partner with a Better Contact Center RFP

 - start-up and wind-down process

 - business continuity

-Ask specific questions about their experience relevant to the scope and complexity of your needs.
+Ask specific questions about their experience relevant to the scope and complexity of your needs in your Contact Center RFP template.
 Be sure to inquire about current contracts to understand their capacity to service your organization.

 Detail the type and quantity of references you require, and don’t forget pointed questions about support and service levels.